$Z_3$ Scalar Dark Matter with Strong Positron Fluxes: Constraints

 with $Z$ the atomic number, $e$ the electric charge, $\mu_{SN}\equiv m_Sm_N/(m_S + m_N)$, where $m_N = 0.94$ GeV is the nucleon mass, and $C(m_e,m_\psi)$ in the limit $m_e\ll m_\psi$ is given by

 In the case of Higgs portal interactions, the spin-independent cross section is present at tree-level.
-If the scalar DM gives the correct relic abundance, we have that the Higgs portal coupling must satisfy \cite{Cline:2013gha}
+If the scalar DM gives the correct relic abundance, we have then the Higgs portal coupling must satisfy \cite{Cline:2013gha}

 with $\sigma_\text{Xe}$ the upper bounds given by XENON1T, and the Higgs-nucleon coupling is given by $f_N \approx 0.3$.